notliad/maestr/README.md

 - pnpm 9 or later
 - Rust stable toolchain
 - System build dependencies required by Tauri for your platform
-- Git, plus any agent CLI you intend to use
+- Git, plus any agent CLI you like
 ## Getting Started

 ```bash
 pnpm install
 pnpm tauri dev
 ```

-The app opens local folders directly from the desktop dialog.
-No project files are uploaded.

 ## Commands